-As noted in the 2014 TEC Assessment, "....for a standardized mean difference, a minimally important difference of -0.37 is sometimes cited...."[Blue Cross and Blue Shield Association Technology.... ssments.
-2014;Volume 29:Tab 6.]^{3,} The O'Hanlon (2016) meta-analysis of placebo-controlled, blinded trials found a standardized mean difference of -0.23.^{20,} In contrast, the Johansen (2016) meta-analysis of placebo-controlled trials found a standardized mean difference of -0.39.^{11,} However, when trials were stratified by risk of bias, the effect size of low-risk of bias trials was 0.0 and the effect sizes of the unclear and high-risk of bias trials were -0.81 and -0.35, respectively.^{11,} Moreover, a stratified analysis by trial size found a standardized mean difference of -0.72, whereas trials with at least 100 patients showed a standardized mean difference of -0.21.
+As noted in the 2014 TEC Assessment, "....for a standardized mean difference, a minimally important difference of -0.37 is sometimes cited...."1, The O'Hanlon (2016) meta-analysis of placebo-controlled, blinded trials found a standardized mean difference of -0.23.
+In contrast, the Johansen (2016) meta-analysis of placebo-controlled trials found a standardized mean difference of -0.39.
+However, when trials were stratified by risk of bias, the effect size of low-risk of bias trials was 0.0 and the effect sizes of the unclear and high-risk of bias trials were -0.81 and -0.35, respectively.
+Moreover, a stratified analysis by trial size found a standardized mean difference of -0.72, whereas trials with at least 100 patients showed a standardized mean difference of -0.21.

 Conclusions that can be drawn from the newer meta-analyses are limited by potential biases with included trials.
 The presence of publication bias has been documented in the intra-articular hyaluronan literature.
 Likewise, a small trial bias has been noted with effect estimates from smaller trials (<100 participants) almost 3-fold that of large trials.
 These observations are consistent with positive results from a small trial having a higher probability of being reported than a small negative one (or possibly a small negative trial having even been completed).
 In fact, the O'Hanlon (2016) meta-analysis did identify a small trial bias; although there was an overall positive impact of intra-articular hyaluronan on pain, the effect size of small trials was much higher than that of large trials, and the effect size of large trials was below the level generally considered clinically significant.
-And the effect size of large trials was below the level generally considered clinically significant.
 The results from the 2015 to 2016 meta-analyses (which did not include any new placebo-controlled randomized trials) do not alter conclusions of the 2014 TEC Assessment on the impact of intra-articular hyaluronan on health outcomes in patients with knee osteoarthritis.